Main Content

 Specify Symbolic Dimensions for Blocks and Data Objects

-1. Click Inport Block In1.
-On the Property Inspector, on the Parameters tab, the Port Dimensions field contains the Simulink.Parameter object A. For Inport blocks, you specify symbolic dimensions in the Port Dimensions field.
+2. Click Inport Block In1.
+In the Property Inspector, the Port Dimensions property is set to the Simulink.Parameter object A.

-3. Click the Constant block.
-The Constant value parameter has a value of Data.
-In the Code Mappings editor, on the Parameters tab, click the Simulink.Parameter object Data.
-On the Property Inspector, the Dimension field has the character vector '[1,C]', which is equivalent to '[1,5]' because C has a value of 5.
-The Value field contains an array with 5 values, which is consistent with its dimensions.
+5. In the Code Mappings editor, on the Parameters tab, click the Simulink.Parameter object Data.
+The Dimension field has the character vector '[1,C]', which is equivalent to '[1,5]' because C has a value of 5.
+The Value property contains a 1-by-5 array, consistent with its dimensions.
 The dimensions of the data object must be consistent with the value of the Simulink.Parameter object that is in the Dimensions field.
-Notice that Data has a Storage class of ImportedExtern.
+Data has a Storage class of ImportedExtern.

-Once you have verified dimension specifications through model simulation, generate code for DimensionVariants.
+After verifying dimension specifications through model simulation, generate code for DimensionVariants.

 Build the model.

-model = 'DimensionVariants';
+model = "DimensionVariants";

 slbuild(model);